Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 What happened here?
 You called the `map()` method on the `data` array, `map()` returned an array of strings.

 How does it work?
-The `map()` method takes a callback/function and calls this once for each item in the array.
-Your callback function decides what should be included in new array created by `map()`.
-In this example the callback/function returned the `title` from each `obj` in the original array.
+The `map()` method takes a callback function and calls this once for each item in the array.
+Your callback function gets one of the things from the original array and should return something to be included in the output array.
+In this example the callback function returned the `title` from each `obj` in the original array.

+You started with an array of Objects and map output an array Strings.
+This is what map is used for.
+Converting an array one type into an array of something else.

 Here is another experiment.
 Try this: